MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 - Contoso is planning to migrate a large number of applications from on-premises to IaaS.
 Many of these applications are ISV provided.
 Contoso realizes that using SQL Managed Instance will help ensure database compatibility for these applications, rather than using SQL Database, which might not be supported.
 - Contoso can perform a lift-and-shift migration to SQL Managed Instance by using the fully automated Azure Database Migration Service.
 With this service in place, Contoso can reuse it for future database migrations.
 - SQL Managed Instance supports SQL Server Agent, an important component of the SmartHotel360 application.
 Contoso needs this compatibility.
 Otherwise, it will have to redesign maintenance plans required by the application.
-- With Software Assurance, Contoso can exchange its existing licenses for discounted rates on a SQL Managed Instance by using the Azure Hybrid Benefit for SQL Server.
+- With Software Assurance, Contoso can exchange its existing licenses for discounted rates on a SQL managed instance by using the Azure Hybrid Benefit for SQL Server.
 For this reason, Contoso can save up to 30 percent on SQL Managed Instance.
 - SQL Managed Instance is fully contained in the virtual network, so it provides greater isolation and security for Contoso's data.
 Contoso can get the benefits of the public cloud while keeping the environment isolated from the public internet.
 - SQL Managed Instance supports many security features.
 They include Always Encrypted, dynamic data masking, row-level security, and threat detection.